When in flight, Red-shouldered Hawks may resemble Accipiter's such as the Cooper's Hawk, with their quick wingbeats followed by short glides.

 Their wingspan can be as much as 3 1/2 feet.
 The main difference between males and females is that the female is larger.

-It's interesting to note that Red-shouldered Hawks may have slight variations in appearance across their range, and there are five recognized subspecies.
+It's interesting to note that their may be slight variations in appearance across their range, and there are five recognized subspecies.

-Eleven seconds of the Red-shouldered Hawk bird in flight call.
-Blue jays imatate the hawks sound very well while flying toward bird feeders.
+Eleven seconds of the common flight call.
+Blue jays imitate the hawks sound very well while flying toward bird feeders.

-Their typical call is a loud Kee-aah scream, which is often mimicked by Blue Jays.
+Their typical call is a loud Kee-aah scream, which is often mimicked by Blue Jays to scare other birds away from feeders.

 Pairs usually stay on the same breeding grounds and feeding territories reusing the same nest sites for many years.